St. Joseph's Convent High School, Patna: History

-Campus and infrastructure

-The school is situated at Ashok Rajpath road, on the banks of river Ganges in Bankipur neighborhood of Patna.
+The school is on Ashok Rajpath road, on the banks of river Ganges in Bankipur neighborhood of Patna.

-The central building complex houses classrooms, administrative offices and an auditorium.
-The auditorium is well equipped with PA System and has a stage for plays and performances.
-The auditorium is also used for annual gatherings and debate competitions.

-The School has well equipped laboratories for course related practical work.
-There are four laboratories within the School - Physics, Chemistry, Biology and Computer.
-The school has Basketball Court and also includes Martial Arts for girls in its curriculum.
-The library is well equipped with reference books and caters to students of all grades.
-The school also offers private, city-wide transportation services for students and faculty through private bus service company.

 Academic

 Affiliation

 The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi.
 There is another Hindi section of the school which is affiliated with the Bihar School Examination Board.
 The school prepares the students for Indian Certificate of Secondary Education and the Indian School Certificate examinations for Class X and Class XII respectively.

-Subjects

-Below subjects are taught in the school for classes as per the ICSE curriculum.